5c0r/live-then-learn/Thoughts/ENGINEERING_MANAGER_PLAYBOOK.md

 ### Forewords
 First of all, thank you for coming here.
-I know it's not easy for everyone to have me as your EM/TPM, but I guess we don't have any better choice for the time being :)
+I know it's not easy nor pleasant for everyone to have me as the EM/TPM, but I guess we don't have any better choice for the time being :)
 If you are here, maybe you are /or about to be working with me, either as direct reports or not.
-I'm very appreciated that And remember, you are not and will never be my subordinate.
+I'm very appreciated that And remember, you are always my colleagues, not and will never be my subordinate.
 I am more or less being here to serve you and the team, and then the business, not the other way around

 ## FORD - Few things about me